datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ---
 title: "Managing Ambassador Labs subscriptions | Ambassador Cloud"
-description: "Check out your subscription details or shop for different subscription editions.
-Depending on your needs, Ambassador Labs has plans for all sizes of companies and applications."
+description: "Depending on your needs, Ambassador Labs has subscription plans for all sizes of companies and applications.
+Find the plan that works best for your team."
 ---

 # Manage my subscriptions